 NAMSA is a leading contract research organization (CRO) and the world’s only Medical Research Organization (MRO) that assists In Vitro Diagnostics (IVD) manufacturers translate great ideas into great medical products.

 From point-of-care diagnostics to instrument platforms to companion and complimentary devices, NAMSA provides global expertise for the full product development continuum.
 Through our regulatory consulting, laboratory testing and clinical research services, we consistently deliver proven time savings and cost efficiencies to clients around the world, resulting in hundreds of successful IVD regulatory submissions.

-Warren Jameson is a Sr. Regulatory Consultant-IVD at NAMSA.
+Warren Jameson is the Senior Manager, Regulatory & Quality at NAMSA.
 His past experience includes Quality Manager ensuring compliance with relevant legislation (qualified ISO9001:2015 auditor and Data protection Officer (GDPR), managing quality documentation, risk assessments, risk management and audits.
 Further, Warren is expert at reviewing technical files and guiding IVD sponsors on the pathway to IVDR compliance.
 Warren has over 5 years’ experience in R&D, including development of clinical quality controls for IVD machinery.
 His work covered regulatory documentation such as design initiation, design scope, design history, verification and validation of the project and transfer of product.
 Warren has a PhD in Chronic Lymphocytic Leukemia (Hematology/Oncology) and a Bachelor of Science with Diploma in Industrial Studies (DIS) in Molecular Biology, both received from the University of Ulster.